bkuhn/talks/FOSSETCON-2014/copyleft-future.markdown

 + The layers of proprietarization got thinner.

-# Today's Developers: Children of the Web
+# Today's Developers: Children of Web

 + You never have all the source &hellip;